-Mitigation Measure Condition/Mitigation Measure When Required Responsible Department 14.
-Consultant Services If the City utilizes the services of consultants to prepare special studies or provide specialized design review or inspection services for the project, the City shall provide notice to the owner/applicant of the outside consultant selected, the scope of work and hourly rates, and the owner/applicant shall reimburse the City for actual costs incurred and documented in utilizing these services, including administrative costs for City personnel.
-A deposit for these services shall be provided prior to initiating review of the Grading Plan, Final Map, improvement plans, or beginning inspection, whichever is applicable.
-G,I,M,B CD (P)(E)

-GRADING PERMIT REQUIREMENTS 15.
-Phasing Plan The owner/applicant shall prepare a complete and comprehensive phasing plan and shall submit the phasing plan to the City for each proposed phase of development.
+16. Consultant Services If the City utilizes the services of consultants to prepare special studies or provide specialized design review or inspection services for the project, the City shall provide notice to the owner/applicant of the outside consultant selected, the scope of work and hourly rates, and the owner/applicant shall reimburse the City for actual costs incurred and documented in utilizing these services, including administrative costs for City personnel.
+A deposit for these services shall be provided prior to initiating review of the Grading Plan, Final Map, improvement plans, or beginning inspection, whichever is G, I, M, B CD (P)(E) applicable.
+17. The owner/applicant shall prepare a complete and comprehensive phasing plan and shall submit the phasing plan to the City for each proposed phase of development.
 The phasing plan shall include all required infrastructure for each proposed phase of development.
-The infrastructure shall include all required on-site and off-site improvements, including but not limited to, water system improvements (distribution and transmission mains, booster pump stations, water reservoirs, PRV stations, etc.), Recycled water mains and associated infrastructure, sanitary sewer improvements (sewer mains, lift stations, forced mains, etc.) roadway and transportation improvements, storm drainage improvements (detention/water quality basins, outfalls, etc.) and all other necessary improvements required for each phase of development.
+The infrastructure shall include all required on-site and off-site improvements, but not limited to, water system improvements (distribution and transmission mains, booster pump stations, water reservoirs, PRV stations, etc.), recycled water mains and associated infrastructure, sanitary sewer improvements (sewer mains, lift stations, forced mains, etc.) roadway and transportation improvements, storm drainage improvements (detention/water quality basins, outfalls, etc.) and all other necessary improvements required for each phase of development.
 The phasing plan shall include itemized cost estimates for all required improvements and the phasing plan shall be reviewed and approved by the City prior to approval of grading and/or improvements plans.
-G,I,M, CDD(E), EWR, PW FD 15. cont.
 The City Engineer may condition the phasing to ensure that each phase functions independently and is consistent with the minimum utility and access standards of the City.
-All maps filed in phases will be required to have two points of access for vehicle access and/or general traffic purposes for each phase and all off-site utilities deemed necessary as determined by the City Engineer.
-Improvement plans for all phases that include half sections of streets shall include a minimum of 15 feet of pavement over the centerline, to allow two-way traffic and shall be subject to approval of the Community Development Department and Fire Department.
-The City will not dictate the order of the phasing provided that the first phase meets the following requirements; All off site utilities (i.e. water, sanitary sewer, recycled water, storm drainage, roadway improvements, etc.) necessary to serve the project shall be completed and accepted by the City Engineer.
-G, I, M
+All maps filed in phases will be required to have two points of access for vehicle access (except as approved by the Fire Department) and/or general traffic purposes for each phase and all off-site utilities deemed necessary as determined by the City Engineer And the El Dorado Irrigation District (EID), if applicable.
+G, I, M, CD (E), EWR, PW FD